danielnuriyev/danielnuriyev.github.io/README.md

 - Food that contains proteins, minerals and vitamins.
 Fats and carbs minimized.
 Unnecessary components such as coffee minimized.
 - Amounts that don't make you heavy

+The goal of food management is to clean your body and liberate energy for pursuing your worthy goals.

 #### Exercise

 - Upside down positions after you wake up and before drinking after.
 - Workout releases stress and serves as a good reset between activities.
 - Walk fast outside in a good weather; full body workout on the floor when the weather is bad (judo/jujutsu warm-ups are the best)
-- Always stretch after a workout
+- Always stretch after a workout.

 #### Sleep

 - Best time to start preparing for bed starts with astronomical twilight.
-- Put all electronics away, workout, stretch, shower, read a paper book, sit in a quiet dark place with closed eyes
+- Put all electronics away, workout, stretch, shower, read a paper book, sit in a quiet dark place with closed eyes.

+The goal of efficient sleep is to reset the ability to focus.

 ### Attitude